 - With increasing technological advances and global reach, FPIs and FDIs have outplayed cross border financing in recent years. ‘

 - FPIs can take several forms, most common being equity and mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc.

 - Foreign direct investment is a subset of international investment.

-While the domestic market attracts investors in its own right international investments too have advantages.
+While the domestic market attracts investors in its own right, international investment theories too have advantages.

 - Access to opportunities existing in different markets that indigenous markets might not provide.

 - Access to instruments that allow negating currency exchange risk and may guarantee greater gains.